 - Make sure the doctor and pharmacist know if your child has any allergies or takes other medicines regularly.

 - Sometimes, medicines are given on an as-needed basis such as for pain or discomfort.
 OTC drugs that relieve symptoms like aches, pains, or fever (like acetaminophen and ibuprofen) should be used as your doctor recommends.

-- Over-the-counter cough and cold medicines are not recommended for children under 4 years old.
+- Do not give cough or cold medicines to your child unless the doctor says it's OK, especially to kids under 6 years old.
 These products offer little benefit to young children and can have serious side effects.
 Many cough and cold products for children have more than one ingredient, which might increase the chances of accidental overdose if taken with another medicine.

 - Always talk to your doctor first to be sure an OTC medicine is safe for your child.

 - Many prescription medicines should be taken until finished as prescribed by the doctor — even if your child feels better before that.
 For example, antibiotics kill bacteria , so it's important to finish all doses even after symptoms stop.
 Otherwise, the infection could come back.

 Never give aspirin to kids, especially during viral illnesses.
 Using aspirin during an illness caused by a virus (such as the flu, chickenpox, or an upper respiratory infection) can cause Reye syndrome.
 This potentially life-threatening disease can cause nausea, vomiting, and extreme tiredness that progresses to a coma.